 Street food kiosks are common, cheap, and filled with staple foods made by the locals.
 You don’t always need a fine dining experience to dine on the finest – let’s check it out.

 Empanadillas are deep-fried turnovers, commonly made with beef, chicken, or seafood filling, and even cheese or fruit as well!

 You can find empanadillas almost anywhere in Puerto Rico.

-These are stuffed fritters, usually made from a starchy vegetable like yuca or green plantains, stuffed with ground beef or pork, and then deep fried to crispy perfection.
+These are stuffed fritters, usually made from starchy vegetables like yuca or green plantains, stuffed with ground beef or pork, and then deep-fried to crispy perfection.